samvibhaw/Portfolio/README.md

 # Sam Sinha · Portfolio

-A single-page, dependency-free portfolio site.
+A single-page, dependency-free portfolio site with a dark theme and neon teal, indigo, and violet accents.
 Everything is in one `index.html` plus two assets, so it runs anywhere with no build step.
+Your photo is embedded directly in the page.

 ## Files
 - `index.html` — the whole site (HTML, CSS, and JS inline)